 - End of long object object is located in front of barrier.
 Note: this has prevented risk from being calculated for this hazard. - Object is located in front of barrier.
-Note: this has prevented risk from being calculated for this hazard - End of long object object is located within working width of barrier.
+Note: this has prevented risk from being calculated for this hazard. - End of long object object is located within working width of barrier.
 The correction may be to move the hazard, change the working width class, barrier working width, set-back of barrier from Psb, or a combination of these.
 It may also be advisable to split the hazard into two parts.
 In this calculation run the effect of the barrier will be overestimated.
 You may need to apply for a Departure from Standard if the hazard is to remain within the working width.
-Please refer to TD 19/06 Paras 3.66 and the following and paragraphs 3.100 and the following which give further details and guidance. - Object is located within working width of barrier.
+Please refer to CD 377. - Object is located within working width of barrier.
 The correction to apply may be to move the hazard, change the working width class, barrier working width, set-back of barrier from Psb, or a combination of these.
 In this calculation run the effect of the barrier will be overestimated.
 You may need to apply for a Departure from Standard if the hazard is to remain within the working width.
-Please refer to TD 19/06 Paras 3.66 and the following and paragraphs 3.100 and the following which give further details and guidance. - The object has an invalid working width.
+Please refer to CD 377. - The object has an invalid working width.
 The working width value is less than that expected for the current working width class.
 This may be due to the risk calculation updating the working width value to show the maximum working width available as the object is located within the working width of VRS.